isomerpages/sndgo-snt/index.md

       button: Register Here
       url: /newsletter
   - infopic:
+      title: The Smart Nation initiative
+      subtitle: IN SUPPORT OF
+      description: The Smart Nation initiative is all about transforming Singapore through technology to improve how we live, work, and play.
+      button: FIND OUT MORE
+      url: www.smartnation.gov.sg
+      image: /images/icons & logos/smart-nation-logo.svg
+      alt: Image alt text
+  - infopic:
       title: Digital for Life movement
       description: The Digital for Life movement aims to galvanise the community to help citizens of all ages and walks of life to embrace digital learning